-To Legislators being asked to vote to retroactively end life sentences for murderers convicted for crimes they committed before turing age 18:
+To Legislators being asked to vote to retroactively end life sentences for murderers convicted of crimes they committed before turning age 18:

-Retroactive legisation to undo a life without parole sentence without finding, notifying, and hearing input from every single crime victims’ family member affected by the legislation being proposed is possibly unconstitutional or illegal in your state.
-If its not, it should be.
-The intent of the victims rights provisions in place in ALL 50 states and federally is that victims of crime get to be notified of all matters pertaining to their case, and heard in that process BEFORE a decision is made.
+When there is proposed retroactive legislation to undo life without parole sentences, all crime victims’ family members who would be affected by the legislation must be found, notified, and allowed to give input.
+Not doing this is possibly unconstitutional or illegal in your state.
+If it’s not, it should be.
+The intent of the victims’ rights provisions in place in ALL 50 states and federally is that victims of crimes get to be notified of all matters pertaining to their cases, and heard in those processes BEFORE decisions are made.
 Notifying them AFTER you pass legislation that so powerfully affects them does not meet the spirit of the law.

-Further, the US Supreme Court’s rulings on the sentencing of teen killers will set in motion a significant push to change the laws in your state with regards to the most violent teens already in custody and yet to offend.
-Victims families voices are vital to help you work out the best public policy and studies show that victims voices included in sentencing policy decisions increase the public trust with regards to the decisions you make.
+Further, the U.S. Supreme Court’s rulings on the sentencing of teen killers has set in motion a significant push to change the laws in your state with regards to the most violent teens already in custody and yet to offend.
+Victims’ families voices are vital to help you work out the best public policy and studies show that when victims’ voices are included in sentencing policy decisions, public trust with regards to the decisions you make is increased.

 So we ask for your consideration.